 College changes everything.
 I’ve been able to travel and experience different cultures, something that I wouldn’t have done.
 I visited Cuba as a student and I appreciate learning about cultures as an International Development Studies major and seeing how people there live their day-to-day lives.

-I’m currently the vice chair of the campus retention committee so I oversee the retention of students of color, like really ensuring that I’m advocating allocating the funds and evaluating that these projects are actually working for future students at UCLA.
+I’m currently the vice chair of the campus retention committee so I oversee the retention of students of color.
+I’m really ensuring that I’m advocating allocating the funds and evaluating that these projects are actually working for future students at UCLA.

 Giving back is an important aspect, but also realizing that the tough times never last but tough people always do.
 In my mind, whenever I feel I’m in doubt or I’m being challenged, I go back and realize that I’ve gone through worse but I can hopefully take on this new thing.

 Thanks to Armando for his unique insight and helpful stories!
 Students like Armando help Reality Changers inspire future generations of college students to go after their goals.
-If you’d like to assist students like Armando, contribute to Reality Changers by contributing to our year-end campaign!
+If you’d like to assist students like Armando, contribute to Reality Changers.